wangzizhe/modelica-agent-workflow-benchmark/README.md

 This repository contains the public protocol, schema, scoring notes, and demo tasks for the Modelica Agent Workflow Benchmark v0.2 Preview.

-The benchmark evaluates whether an AI agent can work through a Modelica engineering task end to end: inspect task requirements, edit, generate, or tune Modelica artifacts, run OpenModelica feedback, and submit a final answer that passes executable validation.
+The benchmark evaluates whether an AI agent can complete a Modelica engineering task end to end: interpret requirements, create or revise Modelica artifacts, use OpenModelica feedback, and submit a final answer that satisfies the applicable executable and behavioral checks.

 Official evaluation is maintainer-run on hidden sets to reduce benchmark contamination.
 This repository documents the task format and provides a small public demo split for local smoke testing.